Rajan-0x0/ros2_pm_robot/README.md

 ## **Skills and skillsets to move Donatello Turtle**
 ****
-Start by changing directory to your workspace!
+Begin by switching to YOUR workspace directory.

 ### **1. Install packages**